chemouna/AlgorithmsCatalog/README.md

 #### Prune and Search
 - Prune and search is a method for finding an optimal value by iteratively dividing a search space into two parts – the promising one, which contains the optimal value and is recursively searched and the second part without optimal value, which is pruned (thrown away).

+- The idea of the paradigm is to perform just enough computation to detect a constant fraction of the data as irrelevant and to remove it and then recur, its clear from the description that only problems that product little output as opposed to creating an elaborate structure qualify as candidates for the application of this technique

 #### Decrease and conquer

+#### Sweep technique

+#### Geometric transformation

+#### Divide and query

+#### Multidimensional Search
+ex: segment trees, k-d trees

+#### Random Sampling

 ### Algorithms on Data Structures